-For standard permit projects, provide:

-A Coastal Functional Assessment (CFA) report in accordance with Env-Wt 603.04 (refer to Section 3).
+For standard permit projects, provide: A Coastal Functional Assessment (CFA) report in accordance with Env-Wt 603.04 (refer to Section 3).
 A vulnerability assessment in accordance with Env-Wt 603.05 (refer to Section 4).
+A vullerability assessment in accordance with Env-Wt 603.03 (refer to Section 4).
 Explain all recommended methods and other considerations to protect the natural resource assets during and as a result of project construction in accordance with Env-Wt 311.07, Env-Wt 313, and Env-Wt 603.04.

-Approximately a third of the total project impacts will occurr within the tidal buffer zone with a small amount of permanent impact to rocky shore below the highest observable tide line and the remainder occurring within the protected shoreland upslope.
+Approximately a third of the total project impacts will occurr within the previously tidal buffer zone with a small amount of permanent impact to rocky shore below the highest observable tide line and the remainder occurring within the protected shoreland upslope.
 No other impacts to tidal wetlands or waters, including salt marshes or Iva frutescens (a NH Threatened species) are anticipated.
 The section of existing walking trail and adjacent vegetated buffer north of the pool to be impacted during installation of the the stormwater drainage system outlet will be restored to maintain protection of the pool from high water and wave action during storms.
 See additional detail in Exhibit 7 - Project Narrative.
 Provide a narrative showing how the project meets the standard conditions in Env-Wt 307 and the approval criteria in Env-Wt 313.01.
 The appropriate standard conditions and approval criteria are provided in Exhibit 7 - Project Narrative.

-Provide a project design narrative that includes the following: A discussion of how the proposed project: Uses best management practices and standard conditions in Env-Wt 307; Meets all avoidance and minimization requirements in Env-Wt 311.07 and Env-Wt 313.03; Meets approval criteria in Env-Wt 313.01; Meets evaluation criteria in Env-Wt 313.01(c); Meets CFA requirements in Env-Wt 603.04; and Considers sea-level rise and potential flooding evaluated pursuant to Env-Wt 603.05; A construction sequence, erosion/siltation control methods to be used, and a dewatering plan; and A discussion of how the completed project will be maintained and managed. of lands.
+Provide a project design narrative that includes the following: A discussion of how the proposed project: Uses best management practices and standard conditions in Env-Wt 307; Meets all avoidance and minimization requirements in Env-Wt 311.07 and Env-Wt 313.03; Meets approval criteria in Env-Wt 313.01; Meets evaluation criteria in Env-Wt 313.01(c); Meets CFA requirements in Env-Wt 603.04; and Considers sea-level rise and potential flooding evaluated pursuant to Env-Wt 603.05; A construction sequence, erosion/siltation control methods to be used, and a dewatering plan; and A discussion of how the completed project will be maintained and managed.
+Upon completion the project will be maintained as part of the City's Department of Public Works management of lands.
 Provide design plans that meet the requirements of Env-Wt 603.07 (refer to Section 5); Provide water depth supporting information required by Env-Wt 603.08 (refer to Section 6); and For any major project that proposes to construct a structure in tidal waters/wetlands or to extend an existing structure seaward, provide a statement from the Pease Development Authority Division of Ports and Harbors (DP&H) chief harbormaster, or designee, for the subject location relative to the proposed structure's impact on navigation.
 If the proposed structure might impede existing public passage along the subject shoreline on foot or by non-motorized watercraft, the applicant shall explain how the impediments have been minimized to the greatest extent practicable.